‘Friends’ Star Matthew Perry Selling Swanky Los Angeles Penthouse For $35 Million Amid Reported Health Issues

 “Just because Jen isn’t super close to Matthew doesn’t mean she isn’t scared for him,” the insider said.
 “She’s tried making contact numerous times over the past few years, but he rarely returns calls and when he does it’s like talking to a different person.”

-Additionally, The Inquisitr also reported that Perry was spotted in the Big Apple a few weeks later, where he reportedly made at least to visits to New York University Langone hospital for unknown reasons.
+Additionally, The Inquisitr also reported that Perry was spotted in the Big Apple a few weeks later, where he reportedly made at least two visits to New York University Langone hospital for unknown reasons.
 A friend close to the actor shares that many pals are growing concerned for Perry, who has had similar issues to what he is experiencing now in the past.

 “The last time Matthew went to the hospital he had to have emergency surgery and he was there for three months.
 His insides are messed up, and nobody’s pretending it has to do with anything other than his years of chronic drug abuse!”